northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 ``sreport <options>`` Generate reports about cluster utilization and job statistics

 **NOTE:** Each command's options and functions may vary depending on the Slurm version and configuration.
 We recommend consulting the Slurm documentation for more information on the full range of available commands and their usage.
+See `Slurm documentation`_ for details.

 Viewing cluster information
 ===========================